Space Tech for a Resilient Future

-At Space Capital, we often talk about the transformational potential of space-based technologies to create not only economic value, but planetary resilience.
-That potential was on full display during our “Space Tech for a Resilient Future” panel at the 2025 Space Capital Summit.
+At Space Capital, we highlight how space technologies can drive economic growth and strengthen planetary and climate resilience.
+We showcased that potential during our “Space Tech for a Resilient Future” panel at the 2025 Space Capital Summit.

-Three extraordinary leaders, who are leveraging space to tackle some of the most pressing climate challenges of our time, joined Tom Ingersoll in this conversation:
+Three extraordinary leaders leveraging space technology to tackle today’s most pressing climate challenges joined Tom Ingersoll in this conversation:

 A New Era of Access, Capability, and Impact